 28 July: Fingerprints first used for identification in 1901

-If trying to guess who the fingerprints belong to isn't enough fun, we also found a quiz on the topic of fingerprints that you could use or adapt.
+If trying to guess who the fingerprints belong to isn't enough fun, we also found a quiz on the topic of fingerprints.

 Fingerprint activities (from Buggy and Buddy)

 August is traditionally Olympic Games month.
 If you like the idea of holding a mini Olympic Games at your holiday club Activity Village have everything you need to know.